combat writing badge

 USCG :

 United States Coast Guard, formerly a branch of the Department of Transportation (DoT), since transferred into the sphere of the Department of Homeland Security (DHS) during peacetime, but during wartime, at the direction of the president, is under the jurisdiction of the U.S. Navy.
 The motto of the Coast Guard is "Always Ready" (Semper Paratus), and its members are commonly called COASTIES.
 The Coast Guard Academy at New London CT, which was known as the "United States Revenue Cutter Service School of Instruction" until 1915, is unlike the military service academies in that it does not require congressional appointment.
 The RATING system of the USCG was brought into conformity with the U.S. Navy RANK structure during WWI.
-Compare MERCHANT MARINE; see USN, TRADE SCHOOL, SPAR at SKIRT.
+Compare MERCHANT MARINE; see USN, BROWN WATER SAILOR, HOOLIGAN NAVY, MUD DUCK, AST, INFORMING GUN, USCGA, TRADE SCHOOL, SPAR at SKIRT.

 USDAO :

-(U S D A O) US Defense Attaché Office, Department of State; military ADVISORs to diplomats and Foreign Service Officers (FSO).
-See DA, L&L, LO, ADV, CT, DIP CO; compare KMAG, MAAG.
+(U S D A O) United States Defense Attaché Office, Department of State, being military ADVISORs to diplomats and Foreign Service Officers (FSO); formerly known as the Office of the Defense Attaché (ODA) before the Vietnam-era.
+See DA, L&L, LO, USMILAT, ADV, CT, DIP CO, SOFA, DIPLOMATIC IMMUNITY, DIPLOMATIC POUCH; compare KMAG, MAAG.

 USGPO :